 After a recession, financials will perform well as they play a key role in helping the economy to recover, but not so well when the economy is at it’s strongest.

 Identifying where we are in the economic cycle is tough.
 If you can get it right though, selecting companies in the right sectors can be very profitable.

-Finally, whether a company operates globally or domestically can have an effect upon stock market returns.
+Finally, whether a company operates globally or domestically can have an effect on stock market returns.

-Companies that operate globally are less likely to be effected by events within a single country.
-Therefore, if something significant happens politically in one country, a global company will be effected less by such events.
+Companies that operate globally are less likely to be affected by events within a single country.
+Therefore, if something significant happens politically in one country, a global company will be affected less by such events.